Ackman calls Allergan shareholders to meeting on Valeant talks

-Pershing Square Capital Management, led by investor William Ackman, went directly to Allergan Inc shareholders on Tuesday and asked them to vote on its joint $47 billion (27.9 billion pounds) bid with Valeant Pharmaceuticals International for the company.
+Pershing Square Capital Management, led by investor William Ackman, went directly to Allergan Inc (AGN.N) shareholders on Tuesday and asked them to vote on its joint $47 billion bid with Valeant Pharmaceuticals International (VRX.TO) for the company.

 Allergan rejected the offer on Monday.